Sunday, November 26, 2023

 Dulaney Film Productions

 D'Victor Productions - Producer Danny Victorino; Executive Producers Jaime T. Torres, Armand Rodriguez; Associate Producers Emil Abines, Felipe Monsale.
-Released only two features - The Vice Squad (also directed and written by Victorino, 1969), Undefeated: Walang Pagkalupig (also directed, 1976)
+Released only two features - The Vice Squad (also directed and written by Victorino, 1969), and Undefeated: Walang Pagkalupig (also directed, 1976); announced Special Squad but there is no evidence of a release.

 Eagle Films - sole production Tao Ako, Hindi Hayop!/“I Am A Person, Not An Animal!”
 (1976).